-An outsider two years ago, perhaps disliked and misunderstood from his high-profile days playing at Duke, Redick always had great things to say about the fanbase, and when he says "There is nothing like playing in Philadelphia and I'm so fortunate to have worn the 76ers jersey," you can just tell he truly means it.
+An outsider two years ago, perhaps disliked and misunderstood from his high-profile days playing at Duke, Redick always had great things to say about the fan base, and when he says "There is nothing like playing in Philadelphia and I'm so fortunate to have worn the 76ers jersey," you can just tell he truly means it.

-Seemingly a great teammate to have in the locker room of a young squad, Redick goes to a fairly similar situation in New Orleans, at the ground floor of a team with a ton of young talent.
+Seemingly a great teammate to have in the locker room for a young squad, Redick goes to a fairly similar situation in New Orleans, at the ground floor of a team with a ton of young talent.

 Few players are able to come into Philadelphia and leave after just two years, yet be so widely respected by the fans.
 This shows how mutual the respect is.